mvolkmann/blog/src/htmx.md

   Htmx endpoints fetch data, generate HTML from it, and return the HTML.
   The browser only has to render the returned HTML.

   Removing JSON as an intermediate format provides efficiency gains.

+- Eliminates need for API versioning

+  JSON APIs that are intended to be used by multiple clients must be versioned and each version must remain stable to avoid breaking clients.

+  HTML APIs on the other hand are intended for use by a single client application.
+  Typically only browsers need to understand the HTML returned by these endpoints.
+  Client-side code does not parse the HTML and extract data from it, as is done with JSON APIs.

+  This removes the need to version HTML APIs.
+  They can be freely modified as long as the desire is for all users to use the latest version the next time they visit the site.

+  All that is needed is a URL for rendering a starting page for an application.
+  All other interactions are derived through URLs in that page and pages reached from it.
+  This is the crux of HATEOAS (described later)

 - Enables Hypermedia ON Whatever you'd Like (HOWL)